-Your Green Explorer vessel is capable of sailing around the world without burning any fuel, the back-up/emergency diesel generators are just that: two extra power safety options.
+Your GE vessel is capable of sailing around the world without burning any fuel, the back-up/emergency diesel generators are just that: two extra power safety options.

-We are actively researching and aim to replace the diesel generators with a number of redundant and reliable ultra-low emission reforming fuel cells in all Green Explorer vessels.
+We are actively researching and aim to replace the diesel generators with a number of redundant and reliable ultra-low emission reforming fuel cells in all GE vessels.

 Double Super-insulated Hull

 All interior steel surfaces are first blasted to SA2.5+, then, within strict time limits depending on the air humidity, primed and insulated with 4 sprayed layers (2mm) of Delta-T, a super-insulating ceramic coating, which prevents condensation and soundproofs the vessel.
 Furthermore, by spraying 80mm of flame-retardant polyurethane foam on top of the Delta-T, we create a double super-insulation, making the hull highly sound-proofed and virtually condensation-free.
 The result is ultra-low energy demands when heating or cooling the interiors – even in extreme climates.